A Two-Step Distribution System State Estimator with Grid Constraints and Mixed Measurements: Proposed Methods for State Estimation

-where $\Sigma_{\text{rect,prior},\Re\Re},\Sigma_{\text{rect,prior},\Im\Im}$ indicate the covariance of real and imaginary parts respectively, and $\Sigma_{\text{rect,prior},\Re\Im}$ the covariance between real and imaginary parts. \item[b)] An alternative approach using complex variables would be the method proposed in \cite{schenato2014bayesian}.
-This method can be extended to a 3-phase coupled, unbalanced system using the voltage $V_0$ under no loads defined in \eqref{eq:V0}.
-There, $V_0$ is used as initial value in this iterative method, where the iterations are inspired by \eqref{eq:PFit}, i.e. for the $k$-iteration we have:
+\item[b)] An alternative approach using complex variables would be the method proposed in \cite{schenato2014bayesian}, after extending it to a 3-phase coupled, unbalanced system.
+Using the voltage under no loads $V_0$ as initial value in an iterative method inspired by \eqref{eq:PFit}, for the $k$-th iteration we have:

 The estimation error covariance can be approximated by the covariance after the first iteration, which corresponds to the linear approximation in \cite{bolognani2016existence}: